Patient Information for Hydrogen Peroxide cleaning for Ear Infections/Ear Wax

 Do not place cotton buds or other articles into the ear canal itself.

-Stop using the drops if it’s painful or uncomfortable, or if sensitivities occur.
+Stop using Hydrogen Peroxide Ear Drops if painful or uncomfortable, or if sensitivities occur.

-Can antibiotic ear drops be used after hydrogen peroxide drops?
+Can antibiotic ear drops be used after hydrogen peroxide ear drops?

-It can damage the ingredients in antibiotic drops.
+Hydrogen peroxide can damage the ingredients in antibiotic ear drops.
 There needs to be a 30 minute delay between administering hydrogen peroxide ear drops and antibiotic drops.

-What will I require to clean my ears with this drops?
+What will I require to clean my ears with hydrogen peroxide?

 You will require: